StreetScooter: 2019–: Potential sale, expansion to China

 As of August 2019, due to rising competition from established car makers, Deutsche Post is exploring selling StreetScooter or partnering with other companies, in order to turn the company to profit.

 In September 2019, StreetScooter announced a cooperation with Chinese carmaker Chery.
 It is planned to produce up to 100,000 vehicles per year by 2021.

 2020: uncertain future

 In March 2020, DHL announced that StreetScooter would be closed instead of being sold, but just one month later announced that production for captive use will continue until at least the end of 2022.
 The reason for this is the high demand for electric vehicles within the DHL-Group: The current figure of more than 15,000 Streetscooters is expected to rise to around 21,500 by the end of 2022.

-In 2021 plans for the sale of Streetscooter to Luxembourg-based Odin Automative, now B-ON, were reported.
+In 2021 plans for the sale of Streetscooter to Luxembourg-based Odin Automotive, now B-ON, were reported.